 Jack Jetson – “Winter Forever” review

-Here we have the 7th studio LP from Nottingham, Nottinghamshire, East Midlands, England, United Kingdom emcee Jack Jetson.
+Here we have the 7th studio LP from Nottingham, East Midlands, England, United Kingdom emcee Jack Jetson.
 Introducing himself in 2012 off his debut EP High 5 & subsequent debut album The Adventures of Johnny Strange under Real Life Drama Records, he would go on to follow these up with his 2nd EP Lo 5 preceding Eric the Red from the Creatures of Habit & NLP signing Jack to his own label Lost Scroll Records in addition to having his brother Illinformed produce Strange Cinema in it’s entirety.
 Fountainhead, the Sofiamaniac EP & Umbrellahead were all poorly received although the Qway EP was tolerable.
 Reuniting with Illinformed for Camogodskin & Kobayashi Porcelain through Illin’ for Meds Records to stronger feedback, he’s following up the Alien Rehabilitation Technology EP with Winter Forever.

 The title track starts off sampling a set of violins sprinkling kicks & snares in the fold talking about being born inside the coldest season of the year whereas “Auditoriums” featuring Leaf Dog finds the 2 breaking down their terroristic tendencies when it comes to the pen.
 “Newton” soulfully talks about his lyrical precision & has a bar honoring the late Nipsey Hu$$le prior to “No Mistakes” featuring Datkid boasts that no one’s moving the way they are.